Seizure of Abu Musa and the Greater and Lesser Tunbs

 The seizure of Abu Musa and the Greater and Lesser Tunbs by the Imperial Iranian Navy took place on 30 November 1971, shortly after the withdrawal of British forces from the islands of Abu Musa and the Greater and Lesser Tunbs, all located in the Strait of Hormuz between the Persian Gulf and the Gulf of Oman.
 The Imperial State of Iran had claimed sovereignty over both sets of islands, while the Emirate of Ras al-Khaimah claimed the Greater and Lesser Tunbs and the Emirate of Sharjah claimed Abu Musa.

 Following the seizure of the islands by Iran, both the emirates of Sharjah and Ras al-Khaimah acceded to the newly formed United Arab Emirates, doing so on 2 December 1971 and 10 February 1972, respectively, causing the United Arab Emirates to inherit the territorial dispute with Iran over the islands.
 As of 2025, the islands remain disputed between the United Arab Emirates and the Islamic Republic of Iran.

-On the ground, Iran has maintained its control over the islands since their seizure in 1971, while the United Arab Emirates has made several attempts through international channels to regain sovereign control of the islands.
+On the ground, Iran has maintained its control over the islands since their seizure in 1971, while the United Arab Emirates has made several attempts through international channels to gain sovereign control of the islands.

 Background

-According to Iranologist Pirouz Mojtahedzadeh, the Tunbs were in the dominions of the kings of Hormuz from 1330 until 1507 when they were invaded by Portugal.
-The Portuguese occupied the island until 1622, when they were expelled by Shah Abbas.
-The islands were part of various Persian Empires from 1622 to 7 June 1921, when they were occupied by the British Empire and were put under administration of the Emirate of Sharjah.

 On 29 November 1971, shortly before the end of the British protectorate and the formation of the United Arab Emirates, Iran and the ruler of Sharjah signed a memorandum of understanding (MoU) for the joint administration of Abu Musa.
 Under the MoU, Sharjah was to have a local police station on Abu Musa and Iran was to station troops on the island according to a map attached to the MoU.
 Iran and Sharjah were each to have full jurisdiction in the designated areas and their flags were to continue to fly.
 The MoU provided for equal distribution of petroleum oil revenues.
 It has been said that the ruler of Sharjah had no other feasible option but to sign the MoU.
 He either had to negotiate to save part of his territory or forego the restoration of the remaining part of the island for good.
-On the same day Iran occupied the Greater and Lesser Tunbs.
+On the same day Iran regained the Greater and Lesser Tunbs.

 A day later, on 30 November 1971, Iran seized Abu Musa.